Information and Infrastructure Assurance Staff

 Kevin Cheek (CISSP) is the university's IT Security Incident Response Coordinator.
 He joined IIA in 2008 as a university security analyst working in IIA's Managed Security Services.
 Kevin has been working for the University of Michigan since 1994.
 He spent 10 years with the Division of Molecular Medicine and Genetics, performing computer support and systems administration, and five years at the School of Public Health as a systems administrator and security administrator.

-Doug Cox (GSEC, CPTE) is a data security analyst specializing in Linux and network security working in IIA's Managed Security Services.
+Doug Cox (GSEC, CPTE, PCI-ISA) is a data security analyst specializing in Linux and network security working in IIA's Managed Security Services.
 Doug earned BS and MBA degrees from the University of Michigan.
 He has been working for the university since 1992 in various IT positions in Internal Medicine, Physics, and Chemistry.

 Drew Dixon (GSEC, GCIH, GCFW) is a data security analyst.
 Drew joined the University of Michigan in 2013.
 He is currently focused on providing IIA Managed Security Services for various U-M campus units.
 Prior to joining IIA, Drew worked for Consumers Energy on the Cyber Security operations team, with responsibilities deploying, monitoring, and managing a broad range of information security technologies and network security appliances.
 Drew received his B.S. from Central Michigan University, majoring in information technology with a minor in management information systems.
 Drew holds several Global Information Assurance Certifications (GIAC).

 Ross Geerlings (CISSP, Certified Ethical Hacker) is a senior data security analyst specializing in ethical hacking, data loss prevention, and vulnerability scanning.
 Prior to joining U-M in 2007, Ross worked as a systems administrator and network administrator.
 He received his B.S. in computer science from Michigan State University in 2001